 Fenceline Cider was founded as a way to upcycle wild and heritage apples into delicious craft cider.
 The cider-making team chooses to stick with unique apple varieties that are produced locally right in Southwest Colorado.
 Some of the various apples used include Golden Russet, Blanc Molley, Domaine, Gros Launette, and Harrison.

-Catkin, the dry-hopped cider, has tasing notes of honeydew and ripe strawberries, while the off-dry Colorado Plateau Cider is fresh, crisp, and light.
+Catkin, the dry-hopped cider, has tasting notes of honeydew and ripe strawberries, while the off-dry Colorado Plateau Cider is fresh, crisp, and light.
 Fenceline also produces oak-aged ciders and a rose-inspired cider.
 The award-winning Windfall is a French-style cider, sourced from apples from Cedaredge.

 This Mancos cidery is also producing wines, such as Syrah, Cabernet, Rose, and Chardonnay.
 Just as with the ciders, all of the wines are made with local grapes grown in nearby vineyards.
 The taproom is open Wednesday through Sunday.
 Patrons can also enjoy local food trucks and live music.